 Portrait of Kwasi ('The celebrated Graman Quacy'), by William Blake, 1796 © The Trustees of the Natural History Museum, London

 These connections shape who is selected to be remembered, and how they are drawn in the annals of history.
-Elizabeth Polcha has argued that Joanna can hardly be faithfully reconstructed from Stedman’s rendering of her.
+Scholars have argued that Joanna can hardly be faithfully reconstructed from Stedman’s rendering of her.
 As Saidiya Hartmann writes about an anonymous enslaved woman, the archive can become ‘a death sentence, a tomb … an asterisk in the grand narrative of history.’
 The hope behind exhibits such as ours is that while the violence done by colonialism, and re-enacted by the archive, cannot be undone and should be interrogated, these neglected stories can disrupt the current prevalent, incomplete narrative of the history of science.

 Furthermore, in that vein it’s important to research and celebrate figures whose attainments have not been acknowledged, and those who are not so easily commemorated in an exhibit, and therefore our aim is also to cast light into the shadows, gaps and silenced voices.
 As is highlighted in the Kwasi story, for the small number of individuals we can identify, there will be countless more who will go unrecognised.
 While Kwasi’s story is framed around one knowledgeable man, loyal to the colonial powers, in reality the information he shared will have been derived from the collective knowledge of the numerous Black and indigenous healers of Suriname.

 We hope that this exhibit helps to spread awareness of these narratives and can contribute to more work on Black history within the history of science.
 If you have further information on any aspects of the exhibit, or more examples from within the Royal Society’s history, please do let us know.
 Happy Black History Month!